-One of the key factors to take into account in gamification is that the structure and game dynamics need to have a relevant relationship with the content.
-This form of eLearning is definitely a fun, educating and thrilling experience.
-Apart from that, gamification does provide many benefits such as:
+One of the key factors to take into account is that the structure and dynamics gamification need to have a relevant relationship with the content.
+And whilst gamification definitely makes eLearning more fun, it provides many other benefits including:

-The main advantage of gamification is that engagement and interaction levels increase for students when they learn through gamification techniques.
+A big advantage of gamification is that engagement and interaction levels increase for learners when they learn through gamification techniques.
 Having an effective gamification strategy with a high level of engagement leads to increased recall and retention.
 This is what encourages learners to actively engage in the academic content and develop a positive attitude towards learning.
 This ultimately results into increased learning productivity.

-One of the main advantages of gamification in eLearning is that it produces an effective, informal learning environment.
-This allow learners to understand real-life situations and challenges in a safe setting.
-They are more likely to retain what they are learning when they enjoy playing an interesting game revolving around it.
-It is wise to leverage gamification to teach complex topics, leading to a more engaged learning experience and enhanced knowledge retention.
+Another advantage of gamification in eLearning is that it produces an effective, informal learning environment.
+This allows learners to understand real-life situations and challenges in a safe setting.
+They are more likely to retain what they are learning when they enjoy playing an interesting game.
+It’s wise to leverage gamification to teach complex topics, as it can lead to a more engaged learning experience and enhanced knowledge retention.

-Participating in the game-based learning modules can prove to be very interesting and leads to more completion rate for the training courses.
-Learners are able to take on new identities and roles through the games, asking them to make in-game decisions from new vantage points.
-Besides, they also adopt other roles that allow them to explore new sides of themselves in a safe space.
+Learners can take on new identities and roles through the games, asking them to make in-game decisions from new vantage points.
 As a result, there is an enthusiastic participation throughout a game-based module, allowing learners to closely interact with the subject matter.

-It is certain that gamification improves overall learning outcomes and learning effectiveness.
-Learners are more engaged and it gives rise to learning conditions that build understanding through immediate and instructive feedback loops, which also bring about longevity in learning and understanding the concepts.
+It’s certain that gamification techniques for corporate training improves overall learning outcomes and learning effectiveness.
+Learners are more engaged and are building their understanding through immediate and instructive feedback loops, which increases the impact of your employees’ training.

 The frequency, intensity, and immediacy of feedback are important elements to consider for improved learner engagement.
 As a result, the more frequent and immediate the feedback is, the greater the learning effectiveness and engagement.
 Clear and immediate feedback is the key for increased engagement.